josebarbamontoya/rggs_comparative_genomics_2/README.md

 # RGGS Comparative Genomics 2 — Computational Methods
 Materials for the American Museum of Natural History-Richard Gilder Graduate School course: Comparative Genomics 2 — Computational Methods.

-This course is conducted by Rob Desalle, Jose Barba, and Dean Bobo.
-(Update instructors list).
+This course is conducted by Rob Desalle, Jose Barba, Jessica Goodhart, and Dean Bobo.
+(Update instructors list.

 The course takes place on Thursdays from 2:00 to 4:00 PM in the ICG conference room, from September 5 to December 12, 2024.